-First the network, starting form the sources and generators, is searched through.
+- First the network, starting form the sources and generators, is searched through. - ▶ The search is continued for a switch, disconnector, valve and check valve.

-- The search is continued for a switch, disconnector, valve and check valve. - The search is ended with end elements (consuming device, capacitor, end element) and transformer. - ▶ All sources that are found in the process are in the same network segment.
-With a transformer depending on the side the source or the source for reverse feed is taken into account. - ▶ All transformers that have only been taken into account on one side during the first stage of the search are the starting point for renewed network investigation on the side that has not been taken into account. - In doing so, the search takes the defined voltage into account, not the source ID. - System sources are not taken into account during this search.
+- ▶ The search is ended with end elements (consuming device, capacitor, end element) and transformer. - ▶ All sources that are found in the process are in the same network segment.
+With a transformer depending on the side the source or the source for reverse feed is taken into account. - All transformers that have only been taken into account on one side during the first stage of the search are the starting point for renewed network investigation on the side that has not been taken into account. - In doing so, the search takes the defined voltage into account, not the source ID. - System sources are not taken into account during this search.

 Note that this output is always applicable for the last zenon screen.
+The sequence of the screens results from the basis of the topological model.
 After correction of this configuration error, it is recommended that the messages in the output window are heeded once again.
 You can find further information on the output messages in the Warning messages and LOG entries (on page 91) chapter.

-9.7.1 Busbars and brnaches
+9.7.1 Busbars and branches